Frome: Economy

 Markets are held on Wednesdays and Saturdays in the town centre: some in the Market Yard car park, and others in the former agricultural warehouse, the Cheese and Grain.
-From March to December, on the first Sunday of each Monday, a street market known as 'The Independent' is held.
+From March to December, on the first Sunday of each month, a street market known as 'The Independent' is held.
 Attended by an average of 10,000 people, the main street is closed to traffic; it is filled with stalls that extend up Stony Street and St Catherine's Hill and to the main car park.
 Antiques, artisan wares, food and drink, designer & vintage clothing, plants fill the 150+ stalls.
 The Saturday cattle market was moved from the centre of the town to nearby Standerwick in the 1980s.
 In 2003, Frome was granted Fairtrade Town status.

 A Vision for Frome 2008–2028 has been developed following a consultation with local people in the spring of 2008 which received over 3,000 responses.
 Mendip District Council and Mendip Strategic Partnership have consulted on a Community Strategy and Local Development Framework for the period to 2026 which includes building 2,500–2,600 new homes, providing more employment and office space, developing a new secondary school and two new primary schools, remodelling the town centre and encouraging a wider range of retailers and leisure providers into the town.

 There have been a number of significant housing developments within Frome, many on former industrial sites, and these are continuing with plans for the redevelopment of a site at Saxonvale and Garsdale to include several hundred dwellings, shops and a 'cultural quarter' containing workshops for artists.
 In August 2018 Mendip District Council purchased two areas of Saxonvale, neglected for over twenty years.
 Combining this with land belonging to Frome Town Council, a new regeneration plan has been drawn up, now under public consultation.